burghardt/easy-wg-quick/README.md

 These instructions will get you a copy of the project up and running on your local machine.
 This machine (called hub) will act as VPN concentrator.
 All other peers connects to hub (as in a "road warrior" configuration).

+### Docker

+A Docker container image based on Alpine Linux, [WireGuard] tools and [libqrencode] is available from `ghcr.io`.

+    curl -4 ifconfig.co/ip > extnetip.txt
+    docker run --rm -it -v "$PWD:/pwd" ghcr.io/burghardt/easy-wg-quick

+Please note that `extnetip.txt` must be populated with the server IP via the cURL command above or manually if you use the generated configuration on the host (instead of the container).

 ### Terraform